benc-uk/smilr/README.md

 |-------------|-------|
 |API_ENDPOINT|The URL endpoint of the data service API, e.g. `https://myapi.azurewebsites.net/api`|

-### Front end server - config API
+## Front end server - config API
-The frontend server presents a special API located at `/.config` this API responds to GET requests and will return values of environmental variables from the server as JSON.
+The frontend server presents a special API located at `/.config` this API responds to GET requests and will return values of any environmental variable on the server as JSON.
 This is a workaround to a well known configuration limitation of all client side JS apps (such as Angular, React and others)

 The API takes a comma separated list of variable names, and returns them in a single JSON object e.g.
 **GET `/.config/HOSTNAME,FOO`** will result in `{"HOSTNAME":"hostblah", "FOO":"Value of foo"}`

 This config API is used only once and at startup by the Angular app's **ConfigService** to get the API endpoint from the API_ENDPOINT environment var.
 The ConfigService is injected in using Angular's APP_INITIALIZER token which suffers from non-existent documentation, however [this blog post](https://www.intertech.com/Blog/angular-4-tutorial-run-code-during-app-initialization/) is a good source of information.
 This approach allows dynamic configuration of the endpoint address without needing to re-build the Angular app

-### Running frontend service/server locally
+## Running frontend service/server locally
 If you want to run the front-end service locally, you can point the server at a directory containing the static content you want to serve, i.e. the bundled output of `ng build --prod`.
 To do this pass the directory as a parameter to the `server.js` e.g.
 ```
 node server.js C:\Dev\microservices-demoapp\angular\dist